nayansorarhiya/kronos-sc/README.md

 # 2. Smart Contract Update: Withdrawal Functions (Presale/contracts/Pool.sol)
 Objective
-Enhance the security and flexibility of the emergencyWithdrawContribution and withdrawRemainedCRO functions in the smart contract.
+Enhance the security and flexibility of the emergencyWithdrawContribution in the smart contract.
 ```
   function emergencyWithdrawContribution() external {
         uint256 amount = contributionOf[msg.sender];